kevinyswong/kevinyswong.github.io/index.md

 reality, and I have to say, they have a point.
 There's a conversation to be had, certainly not one I can settle but let's examine this further.
-My view in the end is that resources, opportunities, and equitable values should not be hoarded by within lines as arbitrary as race.
+My view in the end is that resources, opportunities, and equitable values should not be hoarded within lines as arbitrary as race.
 </p>

 <p>